Section 1: INTRODUCTION AND SCOPE

 Material changes to this Policy become effective thirty (30) days after notice is provided, giving users time to review changes and make informed decisions about continued Platform use.
 Non-material changes, such as clarifications or administrative updates, become effective immediately upon posting.

 Users who do not accept Policy modifications may discontinue Platform use and delete their accounts.
 Continued use after the effective date of modifications constitutes acceptance of the revised Policy.
-Users who delete accounts in response to Policy changes will be subject to data retention practices described in Section 8.

 Section 2: INFORMATION WE COLLECT